 Literature search and eligible criteria

 PRISMA guidelines were used to structure this synthesis and meta-analysis (Preferred Reporting Items for Systematic reviews and Meta-Analyses; Fig. S2) (30).
 We systematically searched Scopus and The Web of Science using the following term combinations: [restoration* desert* vegetation*] OR [restoration* grassland* desert*] OR [restoration desert* plant*] OR [restoration "agricultural lands"] OR ["restoration techniques" desert*] OR ["passive restoration" desert* plant*] OR ["active restoration" desert* plant*] OR [revegetation abandoned desert*] OR [restoration "agricult*land*" desert* plant*] OR [restoration dryland* vegetation] OR [restoration semiarid* plant*] OR [restoration arid* plant*].
 The searches were done in September 2018 and returned 1504 published articles.
 We collected data from studies that met the following inclusion criteria: (1) research articles including results, review articles were not included; (2) agriculture as the main disturbance reported (crop and grazing lands); (3) studies with experimental (restoration practice) and control groups specifically compared; (3) reported statistical analysis and significance of treatments.
 After the application of the above inclusion criteria, a total of 40 studies were included in the meta-analysis (Fig. S2).
+GREAT!!

 Data extraction

 The specific restoration practice described in each study was recorded and subsequently classified as active or passive restoration.
-Passive restoration refers to the natural regeneration of degraded ecosystems with minimal or not human interventions which may include the cessation of the prior disturbance, for example fencing for grazing exclusion (9).
-Instead, active restoration implies direct human interventions on ecosystems to assist and accelerate their restoration (21).
+Passive restoration refers to the natural regeneration of degraded ecosystems with minimal to no human interventions such as the cessation of disturbance by installing fences to terminate grazing locally (9).
+Active restoration strategies were always direct human interventions on ecosystems to assist and accelerate their restoration (21).
 Different practices that addressed a similar restoration goal were further classified into four main categories: soil, i.e. including those practices with intervention in soils; vegetation; water supply and grazing exclusion.
-Soil and vegetation practices included both active and passive types of restoration, water supply was classified as an active restoration practice, and grazing exclusion as passive (Table 1A).
-Moreover, for each study we extracted data of the restoration outcome adopted to estimate the mean effect and relative variation for each restoration practice reported in primary studies (24).
-We grouped the different outcomes into four general categories as well: soil, vegetation, animals and habitat.
-These four categories were measured by studies with an active restoration approach, while evaluation of restoration outcomes on animals was not performed in passive restoration studies (Table 1B).
+Soil and vegetation practices included both active and passive types of restoration, water supply was classified as an active restoration practice, and grazing exclusion as passive (Table 1A). bit clunky revise Moreover, for each study we extracted data of the restoration outcome adopted to estimate the mean effect and relative variation for each restoration practice reported in primary studies (24).
+We grouped the different outcomes into four general categories including soil, vegetation, animals, and habitat.
+These four categories were measured by studies with an active restoration approach while evaluation of restoration outcomes on animals such as ? was not done in passive restoration studies (Table 1B).

 We collected data of all the response variables reported in each article.
-For each response variable, we extracted the mean and standard deviation.
-When these data were provided in figures, we used WebPlotDigitizer (31) to extract values.
-In addition, we collected data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index (25) and, of the duration of studies since the implementation of the restoration practice expressed in months.
-When climatic data were not provided in studies, we derived them from WordClim (www.worldclim.org).
+For each response variable, we extracted the mean and standard deviation for the treatment and control conditions or for ??? in the passive studies.
+When these data were provided in figures within a publication, we used WebPlotDigitizer (31) to extract values.
+In addition, we collected data of the mean annual temperature and annual precipitation from the study sites of each article to calculate the aridity index, (25) and recorded the reported duration of study in months.
+When climatic data were not provided in studies, we used the latitude and longitude listed to look up the long-term 20 year?? means from WordClim (www.worldclim.org).
 The aridity index and duration of studies were used as covariates in statistical models.

 Statistical analysis